compomics/moFF/README.md

 - argparse > 1.2.1
 - scikit-learn > 0.17

-moFF uses **txic** to extract the XiC data from the raw files, so  ** txic**  must be located in the same folder where you have all moFF scripts.
+moFF uses *txic* to extract the XiC data from the raw files, so  *txic*  must be located in the same folder where you have all moFF scripts.

 The txic program is compatibale with  the raw file of all the Orbitrap and triple quadrupole Thermo machines.
 For the moment it does not work with the Thermo Fusion machine.

-The input files that contain the list of the MS2 identified peptides (you can use any search engines) must contains the information showed in moFF_setting..property for each peptide. moFF_setting.property : it specifies the minimun specificic requirements of the input files tha are :
+The input files that contain the list of the MS2 identified peptides (you can use any search engines) must contains the information showed in *moFF_setting.property* for each peptide.
+The minimun specificic requirements of the input files are :
 - tab delimited file
 - the header of the input file should contain the following the fields  and columnns names :
   - 'peptide' : sequence of the peptide
   - 'prot': protein ID
-  - 'rt': retention time of peptide
+  - 'rt': retention time of peptide   ( The retention time must be specified in second )
   - 'mz' : mass over charge
   - 'mass' : mass of the peptide
   - 'charge' : charge of the ionized peptide

-see the sample input files in the folder f1_folder.
+see the sample input files in the folder *f1_folder* for more information .
-The retention time must be specified in second

 ---

 # Run the sample data

-In the folder f1_folder you have three input files, that contain the MS2  identified  peptides (sing MASCOT) of three runs (three tecnical replicates ) from  the CPTAC study 6. you can download the relative [raw files]( https://goo.gl/ukbpCI), in order to run the next examples.
+In the folder *f1_folder* you have three input files, that contain the MS2 identified  peptides (sing MASCOT) of three runs (three tecnical replicates ) from  the CPTAC study 6. you can download the relative [raw files]( https://goo.gl/ukbpCI), in order to run the next examples.